Welcome to the infinite world of music from India and its mystical sounds.

 The basic structures in which compositions of Indian music are made are called Ragas.

-The word Raga means 'that which charms' or 'that which colors'.
+The word Raga means 'that which charms' or 'that which colours'.

 press + audience reviews